dhadjhenni/terminal-astro-blog/README.md

-# Minimal
+# Terminal

-Minimal is a minimalistic astro theme for blogs.
+Terminal is a minimalistic terminal-inspired astro theme for blogs.

+It's based from the minimalistic theme from [ekmas](https://github.com/ekmas).

 ## Get started